CRowland4/CS50_AI/Week 0/Notes Lecture 0 - Search.md

 - **node**: a data structure that keeps track of
   - a state
   - a parent (node that generated this node)
-  - an action (action applied to parent to get node)
+  - an action (action applied to parent node's state to get this node)
   - a path cost (from initial state to node)
 - **frontier**: a data structure that represents all the things that we could explore next that have yet to be visited
 - **uninformed searches**: search strategy that uses no problem-specific knowledge